-Some of the checks can be disabled (and some are disabled by default) through the config.yml file, and those checks will then return an error message or an empty string in their extOutput.
+Some of the checks can be disabled (most are enabled by default) through the config.yml file, and those checks will then return an error message or an empty string in their extOutput.
 Enable those checks in the config file to get their output in the SNMP OID tree.
 The enable/disable flags can be found in the checktools section.